Winston Reid: West Ham United

-Ahead of the 2011–2012 season, Reid stayed at West Ham despite being a move away from the club.
+Ahead of the 2011–2012 season, Reid stayed at West Ham despite being linked with a move away from the club.
 At the start of the season, he regained his first team place, playing in the centre–back position after the arrival of Sam Allardyce.
 Reid then scored his first league goal for West Ham in a 4–1 away win over Nottingham Forest on 28 August.
 Since the start of the season, Reid started in the first eight league matches until he suffered a hamstring injury that kept him out for two matches.
 Reid suffered a shoulder injury in the first half during a 0–0 draw against Bristol City on 2 November, resulting in him being sidelined for a month.
 It was not until on 31 December 2011 when Reid returned to the starting line–up, in a 2–1 loss against Derby County.
 He regained his first team place following his return from a shoulder injury.
 Reid scored the winning goal against arch-rivals Millwall in a 2–1 home win on 4 February 2012.
 However at the beginning of March, he suffered ankle injury that kept him out for a month.
 It was not until on 6 April when Reid returned to the starting line–up, in a 4–0 win against Barnsley.
 Two weeks later on 23 April, he scored his third goal of the season, in a 2–1 win against Leicester City.
 Reid played all three matches in the Championship Play–offs, as West Ham finished the season by winning the Football League play-offs against Blackpool at Wembley Stadium, and gaining promotion back to the Premier League at the first attempt.
 In his second season, he made 33 appearances and scoring three times in all competitions.